NonRoute/Passenger-counter/README.md

 <img height="300" src="/index.png"/> <br/>
 You can test the app [here](https://bucolic-gnome-e7bfd2.netlify.app).<br/>
-This app created from Scrimba javascript course
+This app created from Scrimba JavaScript course

 ## About Scrimba